Image credit: Shutterstock

 There has been a marked increase in sustainability-linked Islamic finance in 2025, mobilizing real capital and channeling funds into climate change mitigation and major sustainable development projects.

-Unlike green financing that is exclusively used to finance or refinance new and/or existing green projects, sustainability-linked Islamic financing ties the financing cost to issuer's targets, incentivising the borrower to achieve pre-determined sustainability objectives.
+Unlike green financing that is exclusively used to finance or refinance new and/or existing green projects, sustainability-linked Islamic financing is designed to incentivize the borrower's achievement of ESG (environmental, social, or governance) targets through pricing incentives.

-A borrower’s performance is measured using sustainability performance targets.
-The issuer benefits upon achieving its targets, or risks facing financial repercussions.
-This adds an aspect of accountability that values impact rather than simply good intentions.
+A borrower’s performance is measured using sustainability performance goals, benefitting on achieving targets or facing financial repercussions otherwise.
+This adds an additional layer of accountability that values impact than intent.

 Here’s a list of ten sustainability-linked Islamic financing transactions in 2025, ranked on the following four factors: